ddqan/gobuild/README.md

 # What is this?
 This is shell script file.
 When we want to build/install our golang code, just run this, it's easy to use and can see what we are missing

+_Now we don't need to remember format your GO code, remove unused imports...anymore.
+This script will do it for you!_

 # How to use?

 * Put this file (build.sh) into your GO code root folder